 - Selling your home and downsizing to a smaller property

 - A sale-leaseback agreement with a qualified buyer

 Keep in mind that if you’re unlikely to qualify for a personal loan or you’re seeking a reverse mortgage to pay off credit card debt (preventing the cash advance solution), you have another option.

-Empowering Homeowners with a Reverse Mortgage Alternative
+Sale-Leasebacks: A Reverse Mortgage Alternative

 Reverse mortgages aren’t for everyone, and you’re not guaranteed to qualify or secure a loan acceptance, even from HUD.